-Another analysis performed by Fendler et al. observed a significantly lower SUV{max} in histopathologypositive segments with GS of 6 compared to segments with GS of 7 or more with a P value of 0.012.
+P value of 0.012.
 However, no statistically significant difference was reported for segments with a GS of 7 or more (23).
-The relatively small-sized cohort (n = 21) and the small number of patients with a high GS (GS 8: 3 men; GS 9: 7 men) might explain the lack of difference compared to our findings.
+The relatively small-sized cohort (n = 21) and the small number of patients with a high GS (GS 8, 3 men; GS 9, 7 men) might explain the lack of difference compared with our findings.